armory/docs/content/en/cd-as-a-service/concepts/deployment/role-based-manual-approval.md

 ...
 {{< /prism >}}

-- `requiresRoles`: list of RBAC roles; must have at least one entry
+- `requiresRoles`: list of RBAC roles

+  - The list must have at least one entry.
-Omitting the `requiresRoles` field means that any user with access to the deployment can issue the approval.
+  - Omitting this field means that any user with access to the deployment can issue the approval.

 ### Rules